nikked/ankimd/README.md

-# ankimd: an opinionated .md to CSV parser
+# ankimd: Opinionated Anki-card maker

 > Write Anki cards in Markdown and import to Anki